CERT/CC

 DESCRIPTION

-rwsetmember finds an IP address or pattern in one or more IPset files, printing the name of the IPsets that contain the IP, and optionally counting the number of matches in each file.
-PATTERN can be a single IP address, a CIDR block, or any IP range expressed in the same form as accepted by rwsetbuild(1).
+rwsetmember determines whether an IP address or pattern exists in one or more IPset files, printing the name of the IPset files that contain the IP and optionally counting the number of matches in each file.
+PATTERN can be a single IP address, a CIDR block, or an IP Wildcard expressed in the same form as accepted by rwsetbuild(1).

 OPTIONS